japaf/foamgen/docs/source/tutorials/unstructuredMesh.rst

 Unstructured meshing
 ====================

-The goal is to create an unstructured tetrahedral mesh for FEM calculations.
+The goal is to create an unstructured tetrahedral mesh for calculations of foam properties.

 Inputs
 ------